Hammad-hab/BlobX/README.md

 All the code at this point is thoroughly commented defining the number of the sphere each line writes to.

-Next go to the useEffect at line 151 and set the colors in `createMatUniformVariation`, and change the Vector3 values to the corresponding GLSL RGB values selected above in `color_1`, `color_2` etc.
+Next go to the useEffect at line 193 and set the colors in `createMatUniformVariation`, and change the Vector3 values to the corresponding GLSL RGB values selected above in `color_1`, `color_2` etc. if the  prevoius values still show up when you activate the debug ui, you can set the colors respectivly in the useEffect values in line 231. for a more deep setting, you can also set the same values in the color states in the App component starting from line 45 but that would not be significant.

 > **NOTE: Colors should not be in standard RGB form, they should be in the form of GLSL RGB (i.e they range from 0-1 instead of 0-255).
 You can color pick in GLSL RGB [here](>https://keiwando.com/color-picker/)**

 # Attributes and Properties of the `Fluid` Component :

-* #### **Text (`text`, Required):**
+* #### **filepath (`filepath`, Required):**

-  This is the text that you have to provide, the animations that are wobble,radius fluctuations, color movements, are dependent on the text that is provided through the props, this text will be the text that the your  AI voice component will use to generate voice both the things may be played simultaneously to give the thought voice effect.
-This text must be in String format.
+  This is the audio file that you have to provide, the animations that are wobble,radius fluctuations, color movements, are dependent on the audio that is provided through the props, this audio will be the audio that the your  AI voice component will use to speak. both the things may be played simultaneously to give the thought voice effect.
+This filepath must be in String format.
 * #### **Rotation Speed ( `rotationSpeed`, Optional ):**

   Rotation speed is the value that will let you controll how agressively or how calmly do you want the animation to be.
 However the value set currently is the best, this statement was made on the basis of experimentation.